Crossroads Correctional Facility, Cameron, Missouri

 May 12, 2018

 After recreation and programming are cut due to staffing shortages, prisoners stage a sit-down strike–sitting peacefully and refusing to follow orders from staff.
 According to the Missouri DOC, 209 prisoners participate in the protest.
-A guard later repeats a conversation he had with a prisoner to local media: “We are going to start peaceful and we are going to let you guys know something is wrong,” the officer said about a conversation he had with an inmate.
+A guard later repeats a conversation he had with a prisoner to local media: “We are going to start peaceful and we are going to let you guys know something is wrong,” said the officer .
 “And he said, ‘well, from there we don’t know where it is going to turn.'”

 “It shut down a third of our institution and a building the size of two football fields was completely trashed on the inside,” said the corrections officer.
 “There is no way to bounce back from that.”
 According to the Missouri DOC, 78 prisoners participated in the property destruction and 131 surrendered to staff.